10 Amazing Top Destinations in Malaysia You Need to Visit

 Batu Caves temple is a Hindu shrine with the largest statue of Lord Murugan in the world.
 Annually, the Thaipusam celebrations draw over 1.6 million devotees and tourists.

-When you can’t possibly shop anymore, head to the nearby Genting Highlands is a cool hill station set amidst the cool mountain air and a majestic 100 million-year-old rainforest.
+When you can’t shop anymore, head to the nearby Genting Highlands is a cool hill station amidst the cold mountain air and a majestic 100 million-old rainforest.

 The First World Hotel and Plaza is the world’s largest hotel with 10,500 rooms and a theme park.